Maricode-40/studiotatto-FrontEnd/README.md

 1. Clone the repository
 2. `$ npm install`
 3. `$ npm run dev`
-4. Here you can find below the sample of users as client and superadmin.
+4. Here you can find below the sample of users as client and superadmin so you can login into the home view page.

 client email: Gennaro94@yahoo.com
 / password: 12345678